koppi/stl2ngc/README.md

   Please [fork](https://github.com/koppi/stl2ngc/network) the repo.

-* No Gui? - Yes, only command-line for no
+* No Gui? - Yes, only command-line for now.

 ### Authors